wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 Endpoints send ACK frames as they otherwise would, with 0 or more receive timestamps immediately following the ACK ranges in the ACK Frame.

-Once negotiated, the ACK format is:
+Once negotiated, the ACK format is identical to RFC9000, but with an additional section for receive timestamps at the end:

 ~~~
 ACK Frame {
-  Type (i) = 0x02/0x03
+  Type (i) = 0x02..0x03,
-  // ACK fields from RFC9000.
   Largest Acknowledged (i),
   ACK Delay (i),
   ACK Range Count (i),
   First ACK Range (i),
   ACK Range (..) ...,
-  // Timestamps.
+  [ECN Counts (..)],
+  // Timestamp Extension, see {{ts-ranges}}
   Receive Timestamps (..)
-  // Optional ECN feedback, based on the frame type.
-  [ECN Counts (..)],
 }
 ~~~
 {: #fig-frame title="ACK Frame Format"}